Anhydride/Defect-detection-of-plastic-drums-with-vision-master/README.md

 # Defect-detection-of-plastic-drums-with-vision-master
-Defect detection on the body of the plastic drum ,and character recognition on the bottom of the drum with vision master.
+The barrel body of the plastic drum is inspected for defects using the vision master